Tethered Cord Syndrome

-Congenital TCS is present at birth.
-It is caused by abnormal development of the spine during pregnancy.
-It is often associated with other birth defects, such as spina bifida.
+TCS may be present at birth.
+This form is caused by a problem with the way the spine forms during pregnancy.
+A baby may also have other birth defects, such as spina bifida.

 TCS symptoms vary with age, but most often appear in young children.
-Some may never have symptoms, while others may not have symptoms until adulthood.
+Some may never have symptoms.
+Rarely, a person may not have symptoms until they are an adult.

 - Difficulty walking or running

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on the back.

 Images of the spine will be taken.
 This can be done with an MRI scan.

 The goal of treatment is surgery to release the tethered cord.
 The type of surgery done will depend on what is causing TCS.

 People who do not have surgery will be monitored for any changes.
 Symptoms can be managed with: